2025 United States federal government shutdown: Initial passages and emerging conflicts

 The continuing resolution Republicans passed set a deadline through the remainder of that year's fiscal budget term, expected to conclude at the end of September.
+However, Republicans repeatedly refused to negotiate with Democrats ahead of the deadline.
 In July, Republicans approved the Trump administration's request to rescind $9 billion allocated for foreign aid and public broadcasting.
 Washington senator Patty Murray, the ranking member of the Senate Committee on Appropriations, told The New York Times that the "partisan rescissions bill" complicated efforts for Democrats to work with Republicans on a funding bill for the next year's budget, set to begin in October.
 That month, senators opened debate on a series of appropriations bills, beginning with military construction projects and veterans programs.
 Democrats indicated that they would seek to avert a shutdown in budget discussions.

 In July, Office of Management and Budget director Russell Vought said, "The appropriations process has to be less bipartisan", adding that the White House would not abide by bipartisan spending agreements and that he believed the Impoundment Control Act was unconstitutional.
 The remarks drew condemnation from Democrats and pushback from Senate Majority Leader John Thune.

 By August, the Senate approved an initial set of spending bills, including $433 billion for veterans programs, $19.8 billion for military construction and family housing projects, $27.1 billion for agricultural programs, and $7.1 billion to continue the operations of Congress and legislative agencies.
 Although the bills passed before an anticipated recess that month for the first time since 2018, objections mounted, indicating further resistance ahead of the deadline.
 Louisiana senator John Kennedy unsuccessfully sought a two percent reduction in the agriculture bill.
 He later called for a separate vote on the legislative branch funding bill to state his opposition to the funding level.
 A fourth bill that would have funded the Department of Commerce, the Department of Justice, and science agencies faltered after opposition from Maryland senator Chris Van Hollen.
 The legislative branch funding bill largely kept the Government Accountability Office's funding levels consistent, despite the agency's conflict with the Trump administration; the House of Representatives's bill halved the office's budget.
 In September, House speaker Mike Johnson and House minority leader Hakeem Jeffries discussed extending government funding into November or December.
 A continuing resolution emerged as a likely way to resolve the impasse, though the cession of Congress's authority to determine spending concerned several Democrats.